jewelsofthought/neshama/site/posts/external/order/01-forward.md

 ---
+title: Forward
-title: Forward - Science and Change
+description: Science and Change by Alvin Toffler
-description: Order Out of Chaos - Ilya Prigogine & Isabel Stengers
 tags: null
-author: Alvin Toffler
-date: 2005-02-02T08:20:00.830Z
+date: 2005-02-01T08:02:01.830Z
 ---

 ## SCIENCE AND CHANGE

-> by Alvin Toffler

 One of the most highly developed skills in contemporary Western civilization is dissection: the split-up of problems into their smallest possible components.
 We are good at it.
 So good, we often forget to put the pieces back together again.